-2 Section 163 (Functions and powers of a cane production board)
+Section 163 (Functions and powers of a cane production board)

-3 Section 37 (Negotiating team must decide expansion of cane production areas)
+Section 37 (Negotiating team must decide expansion of cane production areas)

-"unallocated hectares" means hectares from out of the unallocated hectares relating to the mill to which the cane production area will relate or relates.
+- (5) Also, the cane production board may grant the application only after considering anything it is required to consider under a regulation. - (6) In this section- - "unallocated hectares" means hectares from out of the unallocated hectares relating to the mill to which the cane production area will relate or relates.